sebastiangunreben/sebastiangunreben-cdf-plugin/README.md

 ## How to use this panel?
 This panel has been developed together with influxdb.
-However, as the series responds with a "number" series, any other db fulfilling this requirement is fine.
+However, as the series responds with a "number" series, any other db fulfilling this requirement is fine, too.
 Per query, the first "number" field is evaluated.

 The panel displays on the x-axis, the value range and on the y-axis the